Please enable JavaScript

 Astuces pour ne pas peler après un coup de soleil.

-Published February 18, 2022, updated on September 17, 2025, by Maylis, Chemical Engineer — 5 min read
+Published on February 18, 2022, updated on September 18, 2025, by Maylis, Chemical Engineer — 5 min of reading

 4 minutes to understand your skin.
 Our dermatological diagnostic guides you toward the ideal skincare for your specific needs.
 Simple, quick, personalized.

-Why does skin peel after sun exposure?
+Why does the skin peel after sun exposure?

 Mécanismes de la réponse physiologique de la peau après une exposition aux rayons UV.